 I go bike touring on my vacations with Felkerino and we participate in randonneuring events together.
 I don’t randonneur for my physical health after a point, but its mental benefits keep me coming back to it.

 We have a great group of friends who accompany us on weekend whatevering rides.
 I even started running a little with Ultrarunnergirl.

 It’s important for me to live where good food choices are available within a walkable or rideable radius.
 The part of town I live in now is not ideal in that regard (we have a grocery store but fresh veggies and quality protein are not its strengths), but I am a short bike ride away from stores that have tasty produce and protein options.

 My work environment promotes fitness.
 We have an on-site gym.
 As noted in previous posts, my office is located in a runner-friendly area.

 My colleagues respect my workout habit.
 When people see me going to the gym, they almost always say something encouraging.
 This kind of workplace is new to me and I have a great appreciation for it.

 Finally, I live in Washington, D.C., a place where I do not have to rely on a car to go places.
 It is not unusual to see others out biking or walking, living car-lite or car-free.

-I see my ability to meet all my daily needs via walking or bicycle as a basic threshold for my own health.
 If you read this blog I suspect you have an active lifestyle, too.
 So tell me, what does health mean to you and how do you weave it into your life?
 I’m curious…